 What birds can you see in the Ugly Duckling story?
 Why do they call the little bird Ugly Duckling?
 What happens to him?
 Let's make the characters.
 Mother Duck is a wild duck.
 What colour is she?
 Her ducklings are yellow.
 And the ugly duckling?
 Let's create a white swan from a paper plate.
 Would you like to act out the story?

-Adele got her first library card last month and she took out one of the Raven the Little Rascal books.
+My child got her first library card last month and she took out one of the Raven the Little Rascal books.
 She really likes the cheeky little raven and we decided to create a raven out of toilet paper roll.

 Do you know that ravens are songbirds, too?
 Let's listen to his song.
 Do you like it?
 Do you know other birds that have a beautiful singing voice?
 Cinderella is singing about a songbird while she is cleaning the floor.
 Let's sing it together.